When to Call a Pro for Roof Leaks Before Winter Hits

 Autumn weather is deceptive in Michigan.
 The state’s strong winds, fluctuating temperatures, and late-season storms can expose roof weaknesses left behind from the summer’s heat or heavy rain.
 A roof that seemed sound in August can begin to deteriorate by October.
 And once the snow arrives, repairs become more complicated, dangerous, and expensive.

-That’s why homeowners across Bruce Township, Rochester, Orion Township, Auburn Hills, and surrounding Michigan communities trust Titus Restoration.
+That’s why homeowners across Bruce Township, Rochester, Orion Township, Auburn Hills, and surrounding Michigan communities trust Titus Contracting.
 Known for expert roof leak repair, emergency water restoration, and proactive damage prevention, Titus helps homeowners prepare their roofs before the harshest season hits.
 Their team doesn’t just fix the symptoms — they identify underlying issues and protect your home from costly winter damage.

 When it comes to roof leaks, many homeowners are tempted to grab a tube of caulk, patch a shingle, or slap on some sealant and call it fixed.
 But Michigan’s cold, wet weather demands more than quick patches — it requires a lasting solution designed to withstand snow, ice, and extreme temperature changes.
 Unfortunately, DIY repairs often do more harm than good, masking deeper issues and delaying the professional attention your home truly needs.